 If you are a glamour girl of the makeup-wearing kind, invest in a central command center for your wares.
 Forget fishing dusty eye shadow brushes from the bottom of makeup bags or grasping at tubes of lipsticks huddled at the rear of a bathroom drawer.
 Keeping a messy makeup spot is not just a mammoth time-waster, it’s not good for your skin (as in, it’s gross) and also makes it hard for you to maximize your beauty—because you don’t know where in blazes to find anything.

 For this I recommend not a makeup artist’s box or teen-type “caboodle” but a fisherman’s tackle box.

 A tackle box is also radically less in price.
 For instance, a Plano 6101 1-tray tackle box (pictured) offers more than enough makeup space to the average glamourpuss, and costs around $11 the last time I checked on Amazon.
 (You can also go wild and get the 2-tray box for around $14.)

-My tackle box fits my makeup storage needs so thoroughly, and despite having been lugged cross-country more than once and used daily for many years, my tackle-box-as-makeup-central-command-center remains stubbornly in top shape.
-The durable plastic is lightweight, non-staining and easy to clean—simply empty the contents, soap it up with dish soap in the kitchen sink, scrub and rinse.
+My tackle box fits my makeup organizing and storage needs so thoroughly.
+Despite having been lugged cross-country more than once and used daily for many years, it has remained stubbornly in top shape.
+The durable plastic is lightweight, non-staining and easy to clean—simply empty the contents, soap it up with dish soap, scrub it thoroughly and rinse.